kernelorg-mirror/linux_kernel_git_chao_linux/Documentation/filesystems/f2fs.rst

                        For other files, we can still enable compression via ioctl.
-                       Note that, there is one reserved special extension '*', it can be set to enable compression for all files.
+                       Note that, there is one reserved special extension '*', it can be set to enable compression for all files. atgc                   Enable age-threshold garbage collection, it provides high effectiveness and efficiency on background GC.
 ====================== ============================================================

 Debugfs Entries